Excalaibur

 1941

-El Rancho Vegas opens south of Las Vegas, on Highway 91 or the Los Angeles Highway.
-It is the first hotel and casino on the future Strip.
-(The Strip got its name from Guy McAfee, a former Los Angeles vice cop who opened Pioneer Club on Fremont St and Club 91 on the Los Angeles highway.
-He began referring to this stretch of Highway 91 as the Strip, because it reminded him of the Los Angeles Sunset strip between Hollywood and Beverly Hills.)
-El Cortez Hotel opens in downtown Las Vegas.
-Nellis Airforce Base is established and contributes much to the growth of the city.
-The Basic Magnesium plant is built southwest of Las Vegas, in the present-day City of Henderson.
+El Rancho Vegas opens about two miles south of Las Vegas, on Highway 91 or the Los Angeles Highway.
+It is the first hotel/casino on the future Strip, on 33 acres for which Thomas Hull paid $150 an acre.
+The Strip got its name from Guy McAfee, a former Los Angeles vice cop who opened Pioneer Club on Fremont St and Club 91 on the Los Angeles Highway.
+He began referring to this stretch of Highway 91 as the Strip, because it reminded him of the Los Angeles Sunset strip between Hollywood and Beverly Hills.

 1942